MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 >[!IMPORTANT]
 >This is a preview feature.
->Preview features aren’t meant for production use and may have restricted functionality.
+>Preview features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and [provide feedback](https://powerusers.microsoft.com/t5/Forums/ct-p/pva_forums).

 Variables let you save responses from your customers in a conversation with your bot so that you can reuse them later in the conversation.